dev-yakuza/dev-yakuza.github.io/_posts/jekyll/2018-09-19-multi-languages-plugin/2018-09-19-multi-languages-plugin-en.md

 ## Multi-languages plugin
 Let's see how to install and configure multi-languages plugin to make jekyll support multi-languages.
-There are many plugins for multi-languages but we introduce [jekyll-polyglot](https://github.com/untra/polyglot){:rel="nofollow noreferrer" target="_blank"} at here.
+There are many plugins for multi-languages but we introduce [jekyll-polyglot](https://github.com/untra/polyglot){:rel="nofollow noreferrer" :target="_blank"} at here.

-If you wanna know other multi-languages plugin, see [awesome-jekyll-plugins](https://github.com/planetjekyll/awesome-jekyll-plugins#multi-language--multi-lingual){:rel="nofollow noreferrer" target="_blank"}.
+If you wanna know other multi-languages plugin, see [awesome-jekyll-plugins](https://github.com/planetjekyll/awesome-jekyll-plugins#multi-language--multi-lingual){:rel="nofollow noreferrer" :target="_blank"}.

 ## Install the plugin
 - execute below command on console for installing the plugin.